PiDelport/feminism-and-freedom-site/content/activities/activity-3.md

 The facilitator will wrap this discussion up with a quick presentation.

-> 📖️ Please refer to the reading pack
->
+## 📖️ Reading

-> * Peter Beinart, *The New Authoritarians are Waging
-> a War on Women*, The Atlantic Jan/Feb 2019
+* Peter Beinart, *The New Authoritarians are Waging a War on Women*, The Atlantic Jan/Feb 2019